CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 }
 ```

-2. We have added a provider block to configure the Azure provider.
-We will be using the default configuration of the provider.
+2. Add a provider block to configure the Azure RM provider.
+We will be using the default configuration of the provider. *Do not delete the "random" provider.*

+   (The "provider" referred to in the "skip_provider_registration" flag is a Microsoft provider configured in the Azure subscription, which is not the same as the Azure RM provider for Terraform.
+Sorry for the confusion.)

 ```
 provider "azurerm" {
   features {}
+  # Set the following flag to avoid an Azure subscription configuration error
+  skip_provider_registration = true
 }
 ```

+3. Delete the existing "random_integer" resource from the file.

-3. We have added a resource for an Azure resource group.
+4. Add a resource for an Azure resource group.
 In Azure, most resources need to be part of a resource group, so this resource group will be referenced extensively.

 ```
 resource "azurerm_resource_group" "lab" {